SecretFoundation/SNIPs/SNIP-52.md

 Contracts SHOULD encode notification data using [CBOR](https://cbor.io/spec.html), where the top-level element is always an array of mixed types.
 Furthermore, contracts SHOULD provide a Concide Data Definition Language (CDDL) definition string in the [ChannelInfo Query](#channelinfo-query) response (under the `"cddl"` key) which describes the payload.

-For example, a basic SNIP-2x "transfers" notification would want to include the amount received and the sender.
+Walking through the basic SNIP-2x "transfers" example, a notification would want to include the amount received and the sender.
 Since the token amount could possibly exceed the range of `uint64`, we use `biguint` instead.
 To keep the payload as short as possible, we transmit the sender's address in canonical byte form.
-An appropriate CDDL for its channel might look like this:
+An appropriate CDDL for its channel would look like this:
 ```cddl
 transfers = [
   amount: biguint,  ; number of indivisible token units